 2. Use a Rolling Cart for Board Game Storage Ideas

-This rolling game table is not only amazing storage but gives you a place to play, too!
+This rolling game table is not only amazing storage but gives you a place to play your favorite game too!
 Use bins and the shelves on your tables to stack up the games and even hide them if you don’t want them seen by company.
 Best way to stack game boards.

 These rolling carts may not have a place to play board games on top, but could be the perfect idea for your house to store board and card games: